 Once you input the required data, you’ll encounter one of three status settings.

 - Return Received: The IRS has your tax return and is processing it.

 - Refund Approved: The IRS has finished processing your return, and your tax refund is being prepared.
 Once ready, the IRS will send your funds to your bank (if you opted for direct deposit) or mail them to you directly.

 - Refund Sent: The IRS has electronically submitted the refund to your bank, or your check is in the mail.

 The IRS updates refund status once a day, usually overnight.

 How long it takes the IRS to issue a refund

 According to the IRS tax refund schedule, the IRS issues most tax refunds (more than 90 percent) in fewer than 21 calendar days.
 However, that doesn’t mean you should count on your refund to hit your bank account or mailbox within three weeks.
-The IRS says the fastest way to get a refund is to use IRS e-file and direct deposit.
+The IRS says the fastest way to get a refund is to use the IRS e-file and direct deposit.

 If you opt to receive your refund electronically, it will likely take additional time for your bank to post your refund amount to your account.
 Weekends and holidays, for example, may extend the time between when your refund leaves the IRS and shows up in your account.

 If you filed a tax refund with an Earned Income Tax Credit (EITC) or an Additional Child Tax Credit (ACTC) claim, this may affect the timing of your refund as well.
 EITC/ACTC filers will receive their refunds by the first week of March at the earliest (if direct deposit was selected), depending upon when they filed their returns.